Concurrency Testing in the Linux Kernel via eBPF: Evaluation

+We manually ported these fuzzers to the recent kernel version.
+Unfortunately, we found Snowboard to have two severe practical limitations: (1) it required a prohibitively large amount of resources for pre-processing, including roughly 100TB of disk space and (2) the pre-processing analysis of potential memory conflicts by Snowboard does not support many newer kernel features, several of which are present in the reproducers for bugs in our benchmark.
+As such, we only compare against Snowboard's throughput and not its bug-finding ability.
+We evaluate three CCT algorithms in \tool: \toolrw, \toolpos, \toolpct as well as an ablative baseline, \toolminus.
+The baseline \toolminus consists of \toolrw without any additional injected scheduling points (c.f.
+Section \ref{sec:inst}).
+We exclude the RP algorithm as POS is a refinement of it.
+Unless otherwise noted, \tool refers to the default algorithm of RW.
+In addition, all the fuzzers use the same seed corpus according to \cite{syz_corpus}.

-\textbf{Experimental Parameters} For each fuzzing experiment, we conduct no less than 10 trials of 48 hours.
+\textbf{Experimental Parameters.} For each fuzzing experiment, we conduct 10 trials of 48 hours.
 For a fair comparison, we configure Syzkaller, SegFuzz and \tool with the same resources, including 2 cores and 2 GB of memory for each VM.
-In addition, all the fuzzers use the same seed corpus according to \cite{syz_corpus}.
+We ran 4 VMs each with 2 fuzzing processes for all experiments with SECT, Syzkaller and Snowboard.
+For SegFuzz, we ran with the same compute resources (CPU/RAM) but twice as many VM instances (to offset the limitation of 1 SegFuzz process per VM).

-\textbf{Hardware} All experiments were conducted on a 64-bit Ubuntu 22.04 LTS machine with Intel Xeon Platinum 8468V (96 physical cores) and 504 GB of RAM.
+\textbf{Hardware.} All experiments were conducted on a 64-bit Ubuntu 22.04 LTS machine with Intel Xeon Platinum 8468V (96 physical cores) and 504 GB of RAM.